NourNirabi/Generate-Captions-for-input-image-with-different-models/README.md

 - **GUI**: For providing a user-friendly interface for interaction.

 ## Dataset
-The dataset used for this project is from [Kaggle's Image Captioning Dataset](https://www.kaggle.com/dataset-link).
+The dataset used for this project is from [Kaggle's flickr30k Dataset](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset).
 You can download the dataset and place it in the appropriate directory for training.

 ## How It Works
 1. **Image Upload**: Users can upload an image through the GUI.